Truth and Politics: our post-Enlightenment World

 I remember an old saying in my family; “politics, it’s all dirty.”
 It turns out it always was; politics are a hypocritical universe of “alternate” truths where nothing is sacred, least of all shame in hypocrisy.
 After all, how can you be ashamed of your craft?
 Can a magician be ashamed of selling magic?
 Maybe Obama was a “better” politician than Trump was, his character made “politics” appear to stand for truth.
 His followers believed in Obama, wanted to be his friend, thought they knew him personally while forgetting he was still a politician.
 His opponents did not like his political ideas, nor his person and they hated him mainly because he was never able to fool them into thinking he was not a politician.
 “Hope and change” under political machinations became a cruel joke.

 Trump supporters believe in Trump’s ideas because he does not appear as a politician and it’s essential to never view him as a politician.
 The fact that Trump does not appear as a politician are the credentials: his ideas are seen as refreshing, pragmatic and not politically motivated.
-The populace has de-constructed the myth of the altruistic politician, we have now constructed a new myth: only someone without a political history can be trusted.
-It’s essential to “appear” to be genuine, and the new formula for “genuine” seems pretty simple; use politically incorrect speech and/or invert all the previous political myths such as; globalization is good, nationalism is bad, torture is bad, etc… The list is long and pretty easy to guess; imagine getting the mission statement of the ACLU and repeat the opposite.
+The populace has de-constructed the myth of the altruistic politician where the belief in ideals are more important.
+We have now constructed a new myth: only someone without a political history can be trusted, a trust based not objective and possible verification with reality but only requiring confirmation in individual authenticity.
+It’s essential to “appear” to be genuine, and the NEW formula for “genuine” seems pretty simple; use politically incorrect speech and/or invert all the previous political myths such as; globalization is good, nationalism is bad, torture is bad, etc… The list is long and pretty easy to guess; imagine getting the mission statement of the ACLU and repeat the opposite.
 Your level of credibility increases instantly.

 Politics was never about “truth” but the appearance of truth.
 Trump with his background in the entertainment business knows this all too well, entertainment is about creating appearances.
 Entertainment is only successful when the “alternative truth” becomes believable if only momentarily, like when we enter a theater.
-Politically incorrect speech has now become the basis of the rhetoric; a fantasy that the populace could never engage in our politically correct world.
+Politically incorrect speech has now become the basis of the rhetoric; a fantasy that some feared to invoke in our politically correct world.
 Only someone powerful enough not to be “fired” can venture into this contentious cultural arena; what apparent bravery!
 Yet nothing is at stake.
 In our PC world, some people have to write under a “nom de plume” so they are not vilified by the populace.
-To use political incorrectness as a tactic; cynically, when you don’t believe in the content is pure theater, you know your audience and the reactions it will elicit.
+To use political incorrectness as a cynical tactic, and when you don’t believe in the content it’s pure theater.
+You know your audience and the reactions it will elicit.

 Trump opponents, even traditional Republicans are used to believing in the “magic” of politicians.
-Trump supporters now only believe in the “magic” of magicians; they have decided that alternate-truths are “truth” because of their relativity.
+Trump supporters now only believe in the “magic” of magicians; they have decided that alternate-truths are “truth” because of their authenticity; at least the madman believes them.
 Machiavelli meets Orwell: “Yes, I was looking forward to meeting you!”